-- First, speak with your camp educators about your concern; they will work with you to determine a mutually agreeable course of action. - If, after working with your camp educators, you still feel the issue is not resolved, contact the Manager of Camp Programs, Justine O'Gara, at justine@schuylkillcenter.org or 215-853-6236. - If you still feel the issue is not resolved, contact the Director of Education, Aaliyah Green Ross, at aaliyah@schuylkillcenter.org or 215-853-6048.
+- First, speak with your camp educators about your concern; they will work with you to determine a mutually agreeable course of action. - If, after working with your camp educators, you still feel the issue is not resolved, contact the Manager of Camp Programs at 215-853-6236. - If you still feel the issue is not resolved, contact the Director of Education, Aaliyah Green Ross, at aaliyah@schuylkillcenter.org or 215-853-6048.